Grey Hallway Ideas: hall, stairs and landing colour ideas

 Don’t shy away from grey if you’ve got a hallway that isn’t flooded with natural light: the sunny oak of naturally-finished furniture can bring brightness to your entryway in ways that rustic or dark-stained wood can’t.
 Accentuate the flat surfaces in your hallway with grey-themed ornaments and accessories like mirrors, photo frames and vases.

 The beauty about going grey is you can choose from a whole host of neutral colours as a colour palette.
-If you don’t fancy the bright, chalk white of our Hove range, the almond grey of our Shay console table is a perfect complement, especially when you want to style grey with a splash of colour.
+If you don’t fancy bright, chalk white opt for almond greys.
+This is also the perfect option if you’re looking to use splashes of colour in your decor.
 Its soft painted finish neutralises the noise colour can create.

 One of the most impactful ways to make a statement with grey is to invest in some grey painted furniture.
-Our St Ives range is ultra stylish thanks to its smart, modern feel.
+Our mid grey ranges are ultra stylish thanks to their smart, modern feel.
 Pieces like the side table, shoe storage or small sideboard will give the most storage potential of your entryway without sacrificing style.

 Something that’s great about grey is its versatility, so why not try a few different shades of grey in your hallway?
-Maybe pair the St Ives mirror with the Shay large sideboard to create tonal differences between the furnishings themselves.
+Maybe pair a lavender grey with sage grey tones to create tonal differences between the furnishings themselves.
 Or, you could vary the greys of your furniture against the carpets and rugs.
-Mid-tone colours are better as too light or too dark and dirt will show up.

 Adding a dado rail to your hallway is a great way to add dimension to the room.
 To retain balance, use a dark colour below and a lighter colour on top.
 We recommend a darker grey for the lower half paired with a pastel colour to add brightness.
 If using a lighter grey, use this for the top half and pair with a dark turquoise or midnight blue on the bottom.
 A hallway unit in a natural oak would work well with a dado rail to tie your choice of colours together.